I AM A PARAGRAPH

 Ki Adams, a native of Birmingham, Alabama (USA), is an honourary research professor at Memorial University of Newfoundland where he taught in the undergraduate/graduate music and music education programs for 25 years.
 Keenly aware of the impact and power of professional organizations, he has held executive positions with provincial, national, and international music education organizations, including Choral Canada and the International Kodály Society.
 He is currently a board member for the International Federation of Choral Music and President of the World Youth Choir Foundation.
 Passionate about celebrating choral music and bringing choirs and singers to Newfoundland and Labrador, Ki is Founding Co-Director of The Singing Network, a collective for generating and producing a series of voice-singing-choral experiences ranging from workshops, seminars, master-classes, and dialogues to the biennial International Symposium on Singing and Song.
 He is Music Director and Organist at St. Thomas’ Anglican Church in St. John’s.

-Vice-President and Liaison to the Artistic Advisors (ECA-EC)
+Vice-President and Liaison to the Artistic Advisors (European Choral Association)

 Victoria Liedbergius is the administrative director of Ung i Kor, the Norwegian Children and Youth Choir Organisation and the Norwegian National Youth Choir.
 Victoria has studied singing at the Koninklijk Conservatorium in Brussels and the Hochschule für Music und Tanz Köln, and was a singer in the World Youth Choir from 2004 to 2007.
 She has also studied administration and leadership at the Musical Academy in Oslo.